Walnut Creek, California

 Are the public schools in Walnut Creek strong?

 Walnut Creek splits between two districts.
-Elementary is the Walnut Creek School District (Murwood, Indian Valley, Buena Vista, Parkmead, Walnut Heights, Bancroft), consistently strong.
+Elementary is the Walnut Creek School District (Murwood, Indian Valley, Buena Vista, Parkmead, Walnut Heights, Bancroft) which is consistently strong.
 Middle school is Walnut Creek Intermediate.
 High school is the Acalanes Union High School District (Las Lomas High and, for parts of the southern city, Acalanes itself), both well-regarded.
-Northgate High (Mt Diablo Unified) serves the Ygnacio Valley side.
 Rossmoor sits outside the elementary boundary because it is a 55-plus community.
-Exact assignment is street by street, so before any offer Lily verifies the school zone with the district office, not the listing description.
+Exact assignment is street-by-street, so before any offer Lily verifies the school zone with the district office, not the listing description.

 What HOA gotchas should I watch for in Rossmoor?